 Mulching for Soil Health – Weed Control and Better Growth

-Mulching is a foundational gardening practice that improves soil quality, suppresses weeds, and stabilizes moisture levels.
+Mulching is a foundational gardening practice that improves soil quality, suppresses weeds, and stabilizes moisture levels, playing a key role in long-term soil health improvement.
 By applying a consistent layer of organic or inorganic material to the soil surface, gardeners can enhance plant growth, reduce maintenance, and improve overall garden resilience.
-Both organic and inorganic mulches serve distinct purposes in garden management.
-Organic mulches…
+Both organic and inorganic…

 Read More